Women in International Security and Cyberspace Fellowship

 Increasing Women’s Participation in UN Cybersecurity Discussions

 Women’s participation in the UN Open-Ended Working Group (OEWG) on Security of and in the Use of ICTs has steadily grown, reflecting ongoing efforts to enhance gender inclusivity in global cybersecurity discussions.
-In the initial session, women accounted for 37% of interventions, a figure that has since risen to 55% in the 10th substantive session.

 This progress underscores the impact of sustained advocacy, capacity building initiatives, and institutional support – particularly through programs like the Women in Cyber (WiC) Fellowship, which has played a key role in empowering women to engage in international cybersecurity policymaking.